 Meet the Governors

-I currently work as a Compliance Officer for HMRC and have work based experience in management and leadership.
-I have 2 children, my elder daughter is at high school and my younger is in year 3 at Drighlington Primary School.
-I have been a Governor at the school for 5 Years and was elected Chair of the Governing body in September 2017, a position that I’m very proud to hold.
+I have been a Governor at Drighlington Primary School for 5 Years and was elected Chair of the Governing Body in September 2017, a position that I’m very proud to hold.
 I sit on both of our committees, Resources and Teaching & Learning and I’m the responsible governor for Anti-bullying and Equalities.
 I truly believe that all children deserve the best possible education and that I have the skills to contribute to helping our school achieve the best results for them.
 In my spare time I like to spend time with my family.
-I’m very passionate about books and reading and also love to spend time observing and creating art, especially if I can get my girls crafting.
+I am very passionate about books and love to read.

 I have two sons and three grandchildren.
 The spare time I have is dedicated to my family, to music, gardening and reading.
 My previous teaching experiences have included teaching age ranges from three to sixty three year olds, having worked in primary, secondary, special, youth opportunity and further education settings.
 My appointment as head teacher of Drighlington Primary School commenced September 2004.
 This is my third headship, meaning that I have been able to draw upon many years of experience.
 During my time at this school there has always been one key focus - create a safe and happy place where children can thrive and reach their full potential.
 I am passionate about this school and keen to promote quality first education for all children who attend.